Mohamed Brahimi (footballer, born 1998)

-Mohamed Amine Brahimi (محمج أمين براهيمي; born 17 September 1998) is a French professional footballer who plays as a winger for Bulgarian First League club CSKA Sofia.
+Mohamed Amine Brahimi (محمد أمين براهيمي; born 17 September 1998) is a French professional footballer who plays as a winger for Bulgarian First League club CSKA Sofia.

 Career

 Brahimi started his career in Vaulx-en-Velin, before moving to Bulgaria and joining Tsarsko Selo Sofia in 2020.
 He moved to Second League team Neftochimic Burgas in March 2021 and had a crucial impact in their late retain in the league.
 His good play lead him to return in the top level football, signing a contract with the newly promoted team Pirin Blagoevgrad in June 2021.

 On 12 January 2022, Brahimi moved to Botev Plovdiv for undisclosed transfer fee.

 On 3 February 2023, Brahimi joined Fakel Voronezh in the Russian Premier League on loan.
 On 18 June 2024, Brahimi returned to Fakel on a permanent basis.